ericphanson/SDPAFamily.jl/docs/src/usage.md

 * `silent`: a boolean to indicate whether or not to print output.
 Defaults to `true`.
 * `presolve`: whether or not to run a presolve routine to remove linearly dependent constraints.
 See below for more details.
 Defaults to `false`.
 Note, `presolve=true` is required to pass many of the tests for this package; linearly independent constraints are an assumption of the SDPA-family, but constraints generated from high level modelling languages often do have linear dependence between them.
 * `binary_path`: a string representing a path to the SDPA-GMP binary to use.
 The default is chosen at `build` time.
 To change the default binaries, see [Custom binary](@ref).
 * `params_path`: a string representing a path to a parameter file named `param.sdpa` in the same folder as the binary if present.
+The default parameters used by `SDPAFamily.jl` are listed [here](https://github.com/ericphanson/SDPAFamily.jl/blob/master/deps/).
+There are two other sets of parameters, `UNSTABLE_BUT_FAST` and `STABLE_BUT_SLOW`, called by `params_path = "-pt 1"` and `params_path = "-pt 2"` respectively.
 For details please refer to the [SDPA users manual](https://sourceforge.net/projects/sdpa/files/sdpa/sdpa.7.1.1.manual.20080618.pdf).
-The default parameters used by `SDPAFamily.jl` are here: <https://github.com/ericphanson/SDPAFamily.jl/blob/master/deps/>.

 `SDPAFamily.Optimizer()` also accepts `variant = :sdpa` to use the non-high-precision SDPA binary.
 For general usage of the SDPA solver, use [SDPA.jl](https://github.com/JuliaOpt/SDPA.jl) which uses the C++ library to interface directly with the SDPA binary.